georgian-io-archive/foreshadow/doc/users.rst

 ~~~~~~~

 Preprocessor works by using :py:obj:`Intents <foreshadow.intents.BaseIntent>`.
 These classes describe a type of feature that a
 dataset could possibly contain.
-For example, we have a :py:obj:`NumericalIntent <foreshadow.intents.NumericalIntent>` and a
+For example, we have a :py:obj:`NumericIntent <foreshadow.intents.NumericIntent>` and a
 :py:obj:`CategoricalIntent <foreshadow.intents.CategoricalIntent>`.

 Depending on the characterization of the data performed by the
 :code:`is_intent()` class method, *each Intent individually determines if it applies to a particular feature
 in the dataset.* However, it is possible for multiple intents to match to a feature.
 In order to resolve this,
 Preprocessor uses a hierarchical structure defined by the superclass (parent) and :code:`children` attributes of
 and intent.
+There is also a priority order defined in each intent to break ties at the same level.

 This tree-like structure which has :py:obj:`GenericIntent <foreshadow.intents.GenericIntent>` as its
 root node is used to prioritize Intents.
 Intents further down the tree more precisely define a feature, thus the Intent